ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 1. To check container or file logs, click **All Apps** and select the checkbox(s) you are interested in seeing the logs.

 ### Create a view
+Views are saved shortcuts to a specific set of filters and search queries.
 As soon as you search or filter logs, you should see **Unsaved View** in the top bar.
 To save this as a view

 1. Click **All Apps** and select the checkbox next to **app-log-analysis**